EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 10. What was the volume of orders for each day of the week?
-- Here we can use `DATENAME` to `extract the WEEKDAY with their actual names (Monday, Tuesday...)` instead of numbers (1, 2...) from order_time
+- Here we can use `DATENAME` to `extract the WEEKDAY with their actual names (Monday, Tuesday...)` instead of numbers (1, 2...) from order_time.
-  - Using `DATEPART` here would return the weekday as a number
+  - Using `DATEPART` here would return the weekday as a number.

 ```sql
 SELECT DATENAME(WEEKDAY,order_time) AS weekday,